 How to Save Money on Gas

 When you’re looking to save money on gas, make sure you pay attention to the way you drive, the upkeep of your vehicle, and the fuel discounts that are available in your area.
-It is possible to save money on gas and to make your tank of gas last longer.
+It is possible to save money on gas and make each tank of gas last longer.

 Gas money can take a huge bite out of your monthly budget, especially if you have to commute a long distance to work each day, which is why discovering how to save money on gas can be such a lifesaver.
 Fortunately, there are ways to make your gas go further, so you don’t have to fuel up quite so often.